Edmund Tudor, Duke of Somerset: Duke of Somerset

-Edmund is said to have been created Duke of Somerset, but no enrolment of a patent of such creation is to be found.
+Edmund is said to have been created Duke of Somerset, but no enrollment of a patent of such creation is to be found.
 It seems likely that, although he may have been styled Duke of Somerset, he died before he was so created.
-His elder brother Henry, afterwards King Henry VIII of England, was not created Duke of York until he was above 3 years of age.
+His elder brother Henry was not created Duke of York until he was above 3 years of age.

 Death

-Edmund died on 19 June 1500, at the Old Palace, Hatfield, Herts, aged 15 months.
+Edmund died on 19 June 1500, at Hatfield House in Hatfield, Hertfordshire, aged 15 months.
 The cause of Edmund's death is unknown, and he could have died of a number of childhood diseases; at the time of his death, however, it is known that the plague was rampant.

 King Henry and Queen Elizabeth had travelled to Calais and stayed for 40 days.
 The royal children were removed from Eltham Palace to the more remote Hatfield House in Hertfordshire for isolation.
 On 16 June, as the plague abated, Henry and Elizabeth sailed to Dover.
 It was either during their return or upon their arrival that they received the news of Edmund's death at Hatfield.

 Funeral

-Edmund was given a state funeral, and records indicate that the king gave over £242 for the burial of Edmund.
+Edmund was given a state funeral, and records indicate that the king gave over £242 for the prince's burial.
 He was buried in Westminster Abbey on 22 June 1500.
-He is buried near his sisters, Elizabeth and, three years later, Katherine Tudor, who also both died young.
+He is buried near his sisters, Elizabeth and, three years later, Katherine, who also both died young.